 Roses are rather particular, and you should be aware of the growing conditions and care necessary to keep them happy.

-Site: For most abundant blooms and greatest vigor, they need to receive 6 to 8 hours of direct sunlight each day.
-In hot climates, they will appreciate receiving protection from the most intense afternoon sun.
-In cool climates, a fence or a warm south- or west-facing wall can add enough extra warmth to boost flower production and reduce winter damage.
+Site: For the most abundant blooms and greatest vigor, they need to receive 6 to 8 hours of direct sunlight each day.
+They will appreciate protection from the most intense afternoon sun in hot climates.
+A fence or a warm south- or west-facing wall can add enough extra warmth to boost flower production and reduce winter damage in cool climates.

-Soils: Roses need good drainage and a rich, moisture-retentive soil, with a pH between 6.5 and 7.
+Soils: Roses need good drainage and fertile, moisture-retentive soil, with a pH between 6.5 and 7.
 If your soil is heavy and wet, you may want to consider planting your roses in raised beds.
-Compost should be added to create a loose texture with a high organic content.
+Compost should be added to create a loose texture with high organic content.
 For help correcting a pH imbalance, read Building Healthy Soil.

-Water: Roses require more water than most other landscape plantings, especially during the first year as the plant is getting its roots established.
+Water: Roses require more water than most other landscape plantings, especially during the first year, as the plant is establishing its roots.
 The best way to water your roses is with drip irrigation.
-It concentrates the water at the root zone where it is needed, and keeps the foliage dry to minimize disease problems.
+It concentrates the water at the root zone where it is needed and keeps the foliage dry to minimize disease problems.
 A good, thick layer of organic mulch will help conserve moisture, reduce weeds, and encourage healthy root growth.
-As the mulch breaks down, it will also add organic matter to the soil.
+As the mulch breaks down, it adds organic matter to the soil.

-Pruning: Dead, weak and sickly stems can lead to disease problems.
+Pruning: Dead, weak, and sickly stems can lead to disease problems.
 Pruning these away will increase air circulation to the center of the plant and minimize fungus problems.
-Pruning also stimulates new growth, and allows you to shape the plant in a pleasing manner.
+Pruning also stimulates new growth and allows you to shape the plant pleasingly.
 Spent flowers should be removed during the growing season to encourage reblooming.
 Use a scissor-action pruner for the cleanest cuts.

-Winter protection: If possible, select rose varieties that are hardy for your growing zone; ones that can survive the winter with no special protection.
-In cold climates, hybrid teas and floribundas, as well as some of the smaller shrub roses, will benefit from a little extra insulation.
+Winter protection: If possible, select rose varieties that are hardy for your growing zone, ones that can survive the winter without special protection.
+In cold climates, hybrid teas, floribundas, and some of the smaller shrub roses will benefit from a little extra insulation.

 Pests and diseases: Prevention is the best way to avoid pest and disease problems.
-Start with disease-resistant varieties, keep plants in healthy condition (well fertilized and well watered), maintain good air circulation, keep foliage dry, and remove any diseased foliage or spent flowers.
-For persistent pest problems, you can use botanical insecticides such as sabadilla, neem, rotenone, and pyrethrins.
+Start with disease-resistant varieties, keep plants healthy (well-fertilized and well-watered), maintain good air circulation, keep foliage dry, and remove any diseased foliage or spent flowers.
+You can use botanical insecticides such as sabadilla, neem, rotenone, and pyrethrins for persistent pest problems.
 These are broad-spectrum controls, meaning they kill many types of insects, both good and bad.
-Though they are organic, these controls are potent and should be used sparingly.
+Though organic, these controls are potent and should be used sparingly.